A geometric proof of the Affability Theorem for planar tilings: Robinson inflation

 \section{Robinson inflation}

-Here we define an inflation process for planar tilings which is modelled by the natural inflation of Robinson tilings (see \cite{GS} and \cite{Ro}).
-We start by replacing the tiling space with a tiling space whose tiles are marked squares according to a theorem by L.~Sadun and R.~F.~Williams \cite{SW}.
-Later, we construct a family of inflated flow boxes whose plaques are squares of side $N_1$, that is maximal in the sense that there is no space for any other square of side $N_1$.
+In this section, we define an inflation process for planar tilings which is modeled by the natural inflation of Robinson tilings (see \cite{GS} and \cite{Ro}).
+Firstly, the tiling space is replaced with one whose tiles are marked squares using \cite{SW}.
+Then we construct a family of inflated flow boxes whose plaques are squares of side $N_1$, that is maximal in the sense that there is no space for any other square of side $N_1$.
 Finally, we replace this partial box decomposition with a complete box decomposition in such a way that the isoperimetric ratios of the plaques are still good.
 In this way, we recurrently obtain an inflation process such that all $\calr$-equivalence classes split at most into $4$ different $\calr_\infty$-equivalence classes.
-Then the boundary $\partial \calr_\infty$ can be filtered by a countable number of $\calr_\infty$-thin closed subsets equipped with CEERs transverse to $\calr_\infty |_{\partial \calr_\infty}$.
+However, as in the general case, the EER $\calr_\infty$ is still too coarse to make \'etale its boundary $\partial \calr_\infty$.
+Thus, in Section~\ref{filtrating}, we shall decorate Robinson plaques to obtain a minimal open AF equivalence subrelation $\hat{\calr}_\infty$ such that $\partial \calr_\infty$ becomes a $\hat{\calr}_\infty$-thin and $\hat{\calr}_\infty$-\'etale closed subset of $X$.
+Using similar absorption techniques to those used in \cite{GMPS1}, we shall reduce the number of $\hat{\calr}_\infty$-equivalence classes in which $\calr$-equivalence classes are decomposed until $\calr$ is proven to be affable.